Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 #### knotx-standalone
 A module that contains JSON configuration to start Knot.x as standalone system.
 It means only following verticles to be started: `server`, `repository` and `template-engine`.
 It enables one to quickly set up a standalone Knot.x core application.

-#### knotx-view-engine
+#### knotx-engine-view
-A module that contains the **view-engine** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
+A module that contains the **engine-view** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
 View Engine is responsible for processing template snippets, calling external services (only GET requests) for dynamic data and producing final markup with injected data.
 See [[View Engine|ViewEngine]] to learn more.

 ### Example